Native Barcode Generator for FileMaker User Manual

 Overview and Compatibility

-This product is a complete FileMaker Plug-In Extension that creates barcodes
+This product is a set of FileMaker Custom Functions that generate barcodes

 or fonts need to be installed to create barcodes; it is the complete barcode

-generator provided as a single redistributable plug-in file.
+generator provided as a set of redistributable Custom Function files.

 * This package does not support UPCA, UPCE, EAN13 or EAN8 barcodes because